 Exam day.
 You’re here.
 What now?

-Recognise that there will ALWAYS be exam stress.
-This is perfectly NORMAL.
-To stay in the zone, focus on what works for YOU!
-Sometimes talking with others is a good way to brush off some cob-webs, while being quiet/meditating works just as well.
+Recognise that there will always be exam stress.
+This is perfectly normal.
+To stay in the zone, focus on what works for you!
+Sometimes talking with others is a good way to brush off some cobwebs, while being quiet/meditating works just as well.
 If you feel uncomfortable listening to the banter before entering the exam hall, walk to another location where you feel comfortable and keep your mind as calm as possible.
 Remember that the GAMSAT ® exam is just one of many exams you will have to undertake in your medical career.
-Finding what works for YOU is critical!
+Finding what works for you is critical!

 This is a balancing act - It’s important to be patient and take your time to do each question to ensure you get them right.
-You’d be surprised that this approach yields better results than randomly guessing 30-40 questions in the hope of completing all the questions in Section III.
+You’d be surprised that this approach yields better results than randomly guessing 30-40 questions in the hope of completing all the questions in GAMSAT ® Section 3.
 That said, it’s also important to recognise when a question or unit may be a loss cause and to move onto the subsequent question to avoid wasting too much time - Remember, time is a scarce resource in the GAMSAT ® exam.
 Move on to the next question and mark any questions you’ve skipped so you can return to them at the end, and make educated guesses if necessary.